-- Hwange National Park – is the largest game reserve in Zimbabwe.
-Situated on the border with Botswana, this Park supports an abundance of wildlife as the game migrates between the two countries.
+Hwange National Park is the largest game reserve in Zimbabwe.
+Situated in Zimbabwe and open to Botswana, this Park supports an abundance of wildlife as the game migrates between the two countries.
 There are several shallow pans spread throughout the Park around which wildlife congregates, making for excellent game viewing.
 There is also a variety of superb lodges in and around the park to enhance your experience of the area.

-- Mana Pools National Park – lies at the heart of the Zambezi Valley.
-It is a remote, beautiful place with spectacular views of the Zambezi River, floodplains, riverine woodland and the mountains of the Rift Valley escarpment.
+Mana Pools National Park lies at the heart of the Zambezi Valley.
+It is a remote and beautiful park with spectacular views of the Zambezi River.
 This stretch of river is famous for its four main pools after which the park is named, “Mana” means “four “in Shona.
 These and smaller seasonal pools dotted further inland hold water all year round drawing all manner of wildlife and birdlife.
 A range of camps and lodges in the area ensures that you can experience all the adventure activities on offer.

-- The Matoba National Park – which has UNESCO world heritage status, is situated in the magnificent Matobo Hlls, a range of domes, spires and balancing rock formations which have been hewn out of the solid granite plateau through millions of years of erosion and weathering.
+The Matoba National Park which has UNESCO world heritage status is situated in the magnificent Matobo Hills.
+This range of domes, spires, and balancing rock formations have been hewn out of the solid granite plateau through millions of years of erosion and weathering.
 The majestic and rugged terrain of the park is a hiker’s paradise and the diversity of the vegetation supports a wide range of wildlife.
-The Matobos area has great spiritual and cultural significance to the local people and there are many sites within the park where important ceremonies still take place.
+The Matobos has great spiritual and cultural significance to the local people and there are many sites within the park where important ceremonies still take place.

 Best time to travel:

-- November to March is the rainy season.
-The animals disperse and are not so readily seen.
-At this time of year however many animals drop their young and nurseries of antelope are a common sight.
+- November to March: This is the hot and rainy green season.
 This is a good time for birding as migrant birds arrive and birds adopt bright breeding plumage.

-- April to May is a time for peak water flow at Victoria Falls after the heavy rains.
-This can be a particularly dramatic time to see the Falls although at its peak there can be so much water cascading over the top that the spray can obscure the views and one can get extremely wet.
+- April to May: This is an excellent time to travel and can be a particularly dramatic time to see the Falls at its peak flow.
 As the dry season progresses so the water over the Falls decreases.